MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/migrate-portal.md

 Used to the Azure classic portal for managing the Azure Rights Management service, and need some help transitioning to the Azure portal?

 > [!NOTE]
-> The Azure classic portal will be retired on **November 30, 2017**.
+> The Azure classic portal was retired on **November 30, 2017**.
 For more information, see the blog post announcement, [Marching into the future of the Azure AD admin experience: retiring the Azure classic portal](https://blogs.technet.microsoft.com/enterprisemobility/2017/09/18/marching-into-the-future-of-the-azure-ad-admin-experience-retiring-the-azure-classic-portal/).

 ## How to do your familiar admin tasks

-Use the following information to help you quickly transition to the newer portal:
+Use the following information to help you quickly transition to the current portal:

 |Azure classic portal|How to do this task in the Azure portal
 |-----------|--------------------|